zpaulovics/datetimepicker-rails/README.md

 ### Calling the generator

-After you install datetimepicker and add it to your Gemfile, you need to run the generator:
+After you install datetimepicker and add it to your Gemfile, you may need to run the generator.
+The generate will copy the custom fields definitions for Simple Form in your project.
+There are 3 custom field definition.
+The generator look at the app/inputs directory of your project and copy only those custom field definition that is not already exists in your project.
+If you have a custom input with the same name the generator does not overwrite it.

+To run the generator is optional, it is up to you to write your own definitions for Simle Form if you need it at all.
+You do not need to call the install

+The datetimepicker-rails using the following custom field definitions:

+    datetime_picker_input.rb    # for fields with :as => :datetime_picker
+    date_picker_input.rb        # for fields with :as => :date_picker
+    time_picker_input.rb        # for fields with :as => :time_picker

+To run the generator use the following command:

-    $ rails generate datetimepicker:install
+    $ rails generate datetimepicker_rails:install

 ### Using datetimepicker-rails